Logo of Acalvio, a leading company in cyber deception technology

 Perimeter defense, also known as network perimeter security, is the practice of securing an organization’s IT and OT infrastructure by establishing protective measures at the outer boundary of its network.
 The goal of perimeter defense is to prevent unauthorized access, data breaches, and cyber threats from entering the network.
 This is traditionally achieved through technologies like firewalls, intrusion detection and prevention systems (IDS/IPS), and virtual private networks (VPNs), which monitor and control traffic entering or leaving the network.

-Components of a Network Perimeter
+What are the Components of a Network Perimeter?

 Firewalls